-FACT CHECK: Trump's Made-Up Claims of Fake Georgia Votes
+Fact Check: Trump's Made-Up Claims of Fake Georgia Votes

 In the hourlong conversation Saturday with Georgia’s secretary of state, Brad Raffensperger, Trump suggested that the Republican “find” enough votes to hand Trump the victory.

-The Associated Press obtained the full audio of Trump’s conversation with Georgia officials from a person on the call.
-The AP is not publishing the full audio in keeping with its policy of not amplifying disinformation and unproven allegations.
+The Associated Press and NBC News obtained the full audio of Trump’s conversation with Georgia officials from a person on the call.

 A look at Trump's claims on the call and how they compare with reality: